Northern Ireland: getting the right treatment and care

 What should happen when I see the specialist for the first time?

-The neurologist should use information about what happened before, during and after your seizure, and any other symptoms you have, to help them make a diagnosis.
+If you have a video of the seizures that could be really helpful.
+If you can, you may find it helpful to take a family member or friend with you to your appointment.
+They may be able to describe what happens when you have a seizure.
 Sometimes they will be able to tell you there and then if they think you have epilepsy.
-Sometimes they may ask you to have some tests to help them make their diagnosis.
+Sometimes they may ask you to have some tests to help them make a diagnosis.
 They should explain what will happen during the tests, and why they want you to have them.

-How should epilepsy be treated?
+How should my epilepsy be treated?

-Care plans
+• Care plans

-If the neurologist diagnoses you with epilepsy, they should tell you about possible treatment options.
+If the neurologist diagnoses you with epilepsy, they will tell you about possible treatment options.
 They should also agree an epilepsy care plan with you.
 This should cover your treatment, what to do if you have a seizure, and any preferences or lifestyle issues you have discussed.
 A care plan is especially useful for people who have long seizures or status epilepticus.
+Sometimes a care plan will be in the form of a letter.

-Epilepsy medicines
+• Epilepsy medicines

-The main way to control your seizures is with epilepsy medicine.
-The British National Formulary has a list of epilepsy medicines.
 Epilepsy medicine is available in different versions made by different companies.
 NICE says that while you are taking an epilepsy medicine, you should be able to stay on the same manufacturer’s version of it.
 This is unless you and your doctor don’t feel that switching versions would cause any problems.
+For more information see switching between different versions of epilepsy medicines.

 Who will I see about my epilepsy treatment?